Washington, D.C.: Politics

 Each of the city's eight wards elects a single member of the council and residents elect four at-large members to represent the district as a whole.
 The council chair is also elected at-large.
 There are 37 Advisory Neighborhood Commissions (ANCs) elected by small neighborhood districts.
 ANCs can issue recommendations on all issues that affect residents; government agencies take their advice under careful consideration.
 The attorney general of the District of Columbia is elected to a four-year term.

 Washington, D.C., observes all federal holidays and also celebrates Emancipation Day on April 16, which commemorates the end of slavery in the district.
 The flag of Washington, D.C., was adopted in 1938 and is a variation on George Washington's family coat of arms.

 Washington, D.C., has been a member state of the Unrepresented Nations and Peoples Organization (UNPO) since 2015.

-The idiom "Inside the Beltway" is a reference used by media to describe discussions of national political issues inside of Washington, by way of geographical demarcation regarding the region inner to the Capital's Beltway, Interstate 495, the city's highway loop (beltway) constructed in 1964.
-The phrase is used as a title for a number of political columns and news items by publications like the populist Washington Times.
+The idiom "Inside the Beltway" is a reference used to describe discussions of national political issues inside of Washington, D.C., by way of geographically demarcating the region inside the Capital Beltway, the city's highway loop constructed in 1964.
+The phrase is used as a title for a number of political columns and news items by publications, including The Washington Times.

 Budgetary issues

 The mayor and council set local taxes and a budget, which Congress must approve.
 The Government Accountability Office and other analysts have estimated that the city's high percentage of tax-exempt property and the Congressional prohibition of commuter taxes create a structural deficit in the district's local budget of anywhere between $470 million and over $1 billion per year.
 Congress typically provides additional grants for federal programs such as Medicaid and the operation of the local justice system; however, analysts claim that the payments do not fully resolve the imbalance.

-The city's local government, particularly during the mayoralty of Marion Barry, was criticized for mismanagement and waste.
-During his administration in 1989, The Washington Monthly magazine claimed that the district had "the worst city government in America".
+The city's local government, particularly during the mayoralty of Marion Barry, has been criticized for mismanagement and waste.
+During Barry's term as mayor, Washington Monthly magazine labeled the city "the worst city government in America" in 1989.
 In 1995, at the start of Barry's fourth term, Congress created the District of Columbia Financial Control Board to oversee all municipal spending.
 Mayor Anthony Williams won election in 1998 and oversaw a period of urban renewal and budget surpluses.

 The district regained control over its finances in 2001 and the oversight board's operations were suspended.

 The district has a federally funded "Emergency Planning and Security Fund" to cover security related to visits by foreign leaders and diplomats, presidential inaugurations, protests, and terrorism concerns.
 During the Trump administration, the fund has run with a deficit.
 Trump's January 2017 inauguration cost the city $27 million; of that, $7 million was never repaid to the fund.
 Trump's 2019 Independence Day event, "A Salute to America", cost six times more than Independence Day events in past years.